What should you ask your doctor about rhabdomyosarcoma?

 - How long will treatment last?
 What will it be like?
 Where will it be done?

-- Based on what you’ve learned about my child’s cancer, what is the outlook for cure?
+- Based on what you’ve learned about the cancer, what is the outlook for cure?

 - What will we do if the treatment doesn’t work or if the cancer comes back?

-- What type of follow-up and rehabilitation will my child need after treatment?
+- What type of follow-up and rehab will be needed after treatment?

 You might have other questions as well.
 For example, you might want to: